 19. Whale Watching in Baie-Sainte-Catherine

 If you visit Quebec City in Canada, I recommend you take the day trip to Baie-Sainte-Catherine for whale-watching in the Atlantic Ocean.
 You can either drive there by yourself or take a bus tour with Croisieres AML from Quebec City.
 The driver who drove us from Baie-Sainte-Catherine was very knowledgeable about the whales and the surrounding area.
 Even before reaching the destination, I felt I had gained a far better understanding of the whales I was about to see.

 When purchasing the tickets, you can choose the big boat or the Zodiac.
 The Zodiac takes you closer to the whales.
 However, both the Zodiacs and the boat practice ethical whale watching and always maintain a respectful distance from the whales.

 The tour guides on the boats and Zodiacs are certified, naturalists.
 They will keep you informed and entertained throughout the tour.
 Since the tour is in a natural environment, there’s no guarantee of what you will see.

 During the first hour of my tour, it was very quiet, and I hardly saw anything.
 However, as the boat went further into the ocean I was able to spot many Minke whales which look like Dolphins, Belugas, and Seals.
 The joy I felt when I spotted a whale is indescribable.
 I hope you get a chance to experience it too.

 20. Liberty Bear Sanctuary in Brasov, Romania

 Have you ever wanted to come face to face with a brown bear?
 Probably not in the wild, right?
 But what if you could do it in a safe, environmentally friendly, and ethical way?
 At the Libearty Bear Sanctuary near Brasov, Romania, you can visit over 80 different brown bears in their natural habitat.
 But the best part?
-Each and every bear has been rescued and saved from a not-so-nice past life.
+Every bear has been rescued and saved from a not-so-nice past life.